 If the PNI-NPN Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collection in PNI-NPN areas.
 Upon reception of the PNI-NPN Area Scope of MDT IE, the NG-RAN node shall consider that the area scope for MDT measurement collection in PNI-NPN areas is defined only by the areas included in the PNI-NPN Area Scope of MDT IE.

+If the Network Slice Area Scope of MDT IE is included in the MDT Configuration-NR IE included in the INITIAL CONTEXT SETUP REQUEST message, the NG-RAN node shall, if supported, use it to derive the MDT area scope for MDT measurement collection.
+Upon reception of the Network Slice Area Scope of MDT IE, the NG-RAN node shall consider that the area scope for MDT measurement collection is defined only by the the Network Slice Area Scope of MDT IE and the Area Scope of MDT IE.

 [snip]

 8.3.1.4 Abnormal Conditions